• Skip to primary navigation

 Note: Most Asian grocery stores will carry these ingredients.
 You may find them at your select grocery store or online, like on Amazon.

-• Ground pork: or feel free to substitute with any ground meat of your choice like ground chicken, turkey, beef, or minced shrimp.
-You can even substitute with firm tofu!
+• Ground pork: or substitute with any ground chicken, ground turkey, ground beef or minced shrimp.

 • Carrots